-I am a Senior NLP Engineer at M*Modal in Pittsburgh, PA working on intelligent conversational agents to support clinical documentation.
-I have an interdiciplinary background that covers computer science, traditional and computational linguistics, human computer interaction, digital humanities and the learning sciences.
+I am a Technical Manager at 3M M*Modal in Pittsburgh, PA where I lead a team working on intelligent conversational agents to support clinical documentation.
+I have an interdisciplinary background that covers computer science, traditional and computational linguistics, human computer interaction, digital humanities and the learning sciences.

 Until August 2016, I was a postdoctoral researcher at the Language Technologies Institute <School of Computer Science < Carnegie Mellon University, where I co-directed a working group to improve social learning in MOOCs with NLP-based interventions and furthermore spearheaded the development of DiscourseDB, a universal and comprehensive discourse representation for discourse analyses in the learning sciences, social sciences and beyond.